What is Sulfate-free Shampoo: Myth or Must?

 Home / The Archive / What is Sulfate-free Shampoo: Myth or Must?

-What are sulfates anyway?
+What are Sulfates Anyway?

 Put simply, sulfates are what make shampoo sudsy when you lather on a hair product.
 Technically, they are a type of surfactant (a term for various detergents, emulsifiers, and foaming agents that reduce the surface tension of water) that attracts both oil and water.
 SLS (sodium laureth sulfate) is a synthetic detergent that is both water-loving and water-hating – water-hating to attach to the oils and greases to be removed, and water-loving so it can be rinsed off easily.
 SLS is excellent at both, which makes it so popular with manufacturers.